 I'm Daniela!
-Welcome to my site EarthyMe.
+Welcome to my sites EarthyMe & EarthyUniversity.
 This is my place to share with you my love and passion for all life, our planet and beyond.

-During my travels, when I physically was at the destination, I'd wondered how this valley or mountain or rock formation or lake formed.
+During my travels I'd often wondered how this valley or mountain or rock formation or lake formed.
 And I had wished there was a resource that explained these formation processes to me in simple terms.

-I've visited beautiful places in the past, such as Scotland, but I hadn't learned a lot about its incredible geology, the friendly people and culture before departure.
+I've visited beautiful places in the past, such as Scotland, Hawai'i and Vietnam, but I hadn't learned a lot about their incredible geology, the friendly people and culture before departure.

 I don't know about you, but I need to know more about a specific place to feel connected.

 And my personal goal is to feel connected, always.
 It was gives meaning to our lives.

 It's what I do first when I meet somebody knew.
 I try to figure out what we have in common, so I can connect and start a relationship.

 Otherwise, it's a superficial experience.
 And I don't like superficial, at all.

 As mentioned above, I used travel guides, but I often find they're not as thorough and detailed as I want them to be.
 They're great for a broad understanding and overview of the place as it relates to general geography, geology and the provide great advice on restaurants, bars, accommodation and activities.

 The same applies to travel magazines or blogs.
 I appreciate them because of their beautiful imagery, storytelling character and source of inspiration.